Little Easton: Community

 Little Easton parish population in 2011 was 437.

 The village public house, The Stag, is on Duck Street, the main road of the village.
 The parish church, the Grade I listed St Mary the Virgin, is on Park Road at the south of the village.
-Mike Reid, the actor and comedian, was buried in the churchyard following his death on 29 July 2007.
+Mike Reid, EastEnders actor (Frank Butcher) and stand-up comedian, was buried in the churchyard following his death in July 2007.
 Adjacent to the church is the Manor house, which is not open to the public, although there are four ornamental lakes which are open for recreational use, including fishing.